Categories

 Start at the Veterinarian

-If your dog or cat seems stressed in the car, ask your veterinarian about anti-anxiety medications – and try them out before your trip.
+If your dog or cat seems stressed in the car or has experienced motion sickness, drooling, trembling, vomiting, or significant fear, anxiety, and stress (FAS) during travel, ask your veterinarian about ways to help make travel more comfortable.
+Behavior support, anti-nausea medications, calming aids, or situational medications may help.
 If you’re considering using an over-the-counter supplement for anxiety or motion sickness, mention that, too.

 Dr. Marks advises stocking up on medications, such as insulin doses for pets with diabetes.
 If your dog or cat has a chronic illness, bring medical records as well as shot records.

 If your pet isn’t already microchipped, it’s time to do so.
-Once your veterinarian injects the microchip, list phone numbers and email addresses with the registration company.
+Just as important, make sure your microchip registration includes up-to-date phone numbers and email addresses.

 Prepping at Home